Master of Science in Speech-Language Pathology (2-Year Program)

 When you enroll in one of the country’s top programs in speech-language pathology, you can expect to do much more than meet certification requirements.
-At Boston University’s College of Health & Rehabilitation Sciences: Sargent College, your education will include a rare combination of advantages and learning opportunities.
+At Boston University’s College of Health & Rehabilitation Sciences: Sargent College, your education will include a rare combination of clinical, academic, and research opportunities.

 You’ll gain broad clinical experience, on campus and off

 Starting in your first semester, your clinical practicum courses will give you the broadest possible exposure to patients across the lifespan with communication disorders at all levels of severity.
-You’ll work in many settings, too, from early intervention to major medical centers; from schools to private practices.
-By the time you complete the program, you’ll feel confident of your knowledge and skills in any practice situation.
+We place students in many settings, from early intervention to major medical centers and from schools to private practices.
+Our clinical faculty will work closely with you to select placements best suited to your interests and goals.
+By the time you complete the program, you’ll be confident in your knowledge and skills in any practice situation.

 This breadth of experience is possible at BU for two reasons.
-First, Sargent College operates its own clinical centers right on campus.
+First, Sargent College operates its own clinical education centers right on campus.
 Our graduate students, supervised by faculty practitioners, conduct individual and group treatment sessions for members of the Boston community at the Academic Speech, Language & Hearing Center.
-Specialized clinics and labs, including the Aphasia Resource Center, Child Language Laboratory, and Sensorimotor Rehabilitation Engineering Lab provide greater depth of experience with specific disorders.
+Specialized clinics and labs, including the Aphasia Resource Center, Intensive Preschool Language Program, Specialty Clinics in Fluency and Voice, Child Language Laboratory, and Sensorimotor Rehabilitation Engineering Lab provide greater depth of experience with specific disorders.
 Learn more about our faculty’s work in Sargent’s research labs and centers in Special Edition Inside Sargent: Accomplishments in Speech, Language & Hearing Sciences.

 Secondly, our location in a world-class medical hub gives us access to premiere institutions like Boston Medical Center, Children’s Hospital Boston, and Massachusetts General Hospital for student internships—a critical component of your professional education at Sargent College.
 As a result, our students learn from master clinicians at the city’s most respected medical facilities.